 Allan Marain and Norman Epting, Jr. are New Jersey drunk driving DUI lawyers.
 Allan is a past chair of the New Jersey State Bar Association Municipal Court Section.
-Ken has handled thousands of cases, from the trial level to the Supreme Court of New Jersey.
+Norm himself has handled thousands of cases.
 Their combined experience exceeds sixty-five years.

 NJ DUI: Defenses to Drunk Driving in New Jersey Exist

 Numerous defenses to drunk driving (DUI) charges exist.
 Issues that Criminal Lawyers in New Jersey™ consider include: